-In the AppEngine redundancy environment, the Active and Standby objects monitor each other's status and switch when failure conditions occur.
+In the AppEngine redundancy environment, the Active and Standby objects monitor each other's statuses and switch during a failover situation.

+During a failover, when an Active engine fails, it restarts and the Standby engine becomes active.
+The Active engine then turns to the standby mode.
 In the data acquisition environment, the RedundantDIObject monitors the status of the two DIObject data sources, and handles the switching from Active to Standby objects.